juspay/nixos-unified-template/README.md

 ### But I use NixOS

 You can embed this configuration inside your NixOS configuration, and thus share it with non-NixOS systems (like macOS and Ubuntu).
 See the "both" template of https://github.com/srid/nixos-flake for an example.
+If you don't want to share the configuration with macOS (ie., you use only Linux for development), see the "linux" template instead.